 He took a wary step across the landing, then turned back to spit at Emma.
 She flinched as if he’d thrown a punch, and he glared at her, then started for the stairs.
 Gertrude watched him go, thinking that he’d be back.
-He was the sort of person that would convince himself she hadn’t scared him, that he’d just let her think she had, despite the wet stain on the front of his trousers.
+He was the sort of person that would convince himself she hadn’t scared him, that he’d just let her think she had, that he’d left of his own fee will to wait for a better time.
 She sighed.
 She couldn’t kill him.
 Reapers don’t kill people.
 So she just held a hand out to Emma and helped her to her feet.

 “Are you okay?”

-“Oh dear,” Gertrude said, without any great concern, as the man on the stairs shrieked.
+“Oh dear,” Gertrude said, without any great concern, as the man on the stairs below them shrieked.
 “Bad ghoulets.”

 Hungry ghoulets are terribly efficient, and the man didn’t manage more than one scream.
 Clearing up the blood splatters took longer, but it was done before dawn, and Gertrude personally thought the most suspicious thing was how clean the hallway actually was now.
 She made Emma another hot lemon and honey, and watched her top it with a generous glug of brandy that she’d brought up from her own apartment.
 The sated ghoulets were sleeping in a pile-up of pale fur and bulging bellies in the middle of the floor.